Skip to main content

 As USDA’s premiere water quality initiative, National Water Quality Initiative (NWQI) provides a way to accelerate voluntary, on-farm conservation investments and focused water quality monitoring and assessment resources where they can deliver the greatest benefits for clean water.

 The National Water Quality Initiative (NWQI) was designed to help individual agricultural producers take actions to reduce the runoff of sediment, nutrients, and pathogens into surface waters where water quality is a critical concern.
-NWQI is an initiative under the Environmental Quality Incentive Program (EQIP) incentivizes conservation practices that improve water quality and quantity by offering a higher payment rate on selected practices than general EQIP, up to 90% on selected practices.
+NWQI is an initiative under the Environmental Quality Incentive Program (EQIP) incentivizes conservation practices that improve water quality and quantity, which include sources of public drinking water (source water), by offering a higher payment rate on selected practices than general EQIP, up to 90% on selected practices.

-The NRCS State Conservationist in Idaho accepts proposals for National Water Quality Initiative (NWQI) watershed activities annually, typically due in the summer.
-The proposals can be for implementation or planning activities under NWQI, Source Water Protection Area (SWPA), or both.
-Selected watersheds and/or SWPAs, will receive specific federal funds for conservation implementation or planning activities.
+The Idaho NRCS State Conservationist accepts proposals for National Water Quality Initiative (NWQI) watershed activities annually, typically due in the summer.
+The proposals can be for implementation or planning activities in one or more contiguous subwatersheds under NWQI.
+Selected subwatersheds and/or source water protection areas (SWPAs), will receive specific federal funds for conservation implementation or planning activities.

 The Planning Phase offers technical assistance funds to support the development of a watershed assessment plan at the sub-watershed scale.
-NWQI watershed activities are guided by this multi-year implementation plan that document annual targets for conservation activity directed at solving the critical source of an impaired waterbody or SWPA.
+NWQI subwatershed activities are guided by this implementation plan that documents annual targets for conservation activity directed at solving the critical source of an impaired surface waterbody or SWPA.

 Once the plan is complete it is proposed to the State Conservationist for approval and onto National Headquarters for approval.
 If the plan is approved, it then moves into the Implementation Phase and funding is allocated for the implementation of conservation practices supporting water quality and water conservation.
 Below are the current Planning and Implementation Phase sub-watersheds in Idaho: